Global Connections and MAP are committed to protecting your privacy, keeping the data you share with us safe, and using it lawfully.

 - to process any donation or membership contribution(s) we may receive from you, to claim Gift Aid on these donations and to update you on how your donations are being used

 - to process event bookings, and/or inform you of any changes

 - to set up standing orders and receive one-off card payments

 - to provide you with support and advice if you volunteer for any of our events

 - to provide you with information that you have requested about our work or our activities

-- to provide you with information about other resources, events or programmes we offer that are similar to those you have already purchased or enquired about and to which you have not objected to receiving with your consent
+- to provide you with information about other resources, events or programmes we offer that are similar to those you have already purchased or enquired about and to which you have not objected to receiving

 - to communicate with supporters

 - to record the contact that we have with you